RZhang05/serve-bot/README.md

 # Serve auto sign up
 A python script to open a browser instance using `Selenium` and auto enroll into a serve session.
 This script is designed to wait until a certain time, refresh the page, choose the most recent session and register.
+Takes ~1s for the refresh and registration process.

 ## Features
 - can only sign up for the first session in a day (i.e. will not be able to do the second (later) session on Fridays for example)